Santa Rosa High School (Texas)

 Santa Rosa High School (SRHS) is a public high school located in Santa Rosa, Texas, United States.
 It is the sole high school in the Santa Rosa Independent School District and is classified as a 3A school by the UIL.
-For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.
+For the 2024-2025 school year, the school was given a "C" by the Texas Education Agency.

 Athletics

 The Santa Rosa Warriors compete in the following sports: